AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 3. **Performance**
     - **Description**: 90% of user recipe queries should receive a response in less than 10 seconds.
 This accounts for worst case scenarios such as heavy backend loads, API call failures, and/ or extremely long/ complex ingredient lists.
-    - **Justification**: IntelliDish should aim to have fast query response times in order to attract and retain users, as well as maintain user satisfaction and engagement.
+    - **Justification**: IntelliDish should aim to have fast request response times in order to attract and retain users, as well as maintain user satisfaction and engagement.

 ## 4. Designs Specification